-III - SUFLE STUDENTS (Lower-level language track)
+3. SUFLE STUDENTS (Lower-level language track) (Need to be confirmed)

 Fixed curriculum of morning language classes offered through SUFLE, plus elective courses offered in the afternoon for a minimum of 13 US credits per semester.
+Specific course options will be shared with you at a later date.